MicheleDelliVeneri/ALMASim/docs/simalma_fidelity_plan.md

   - combined INT image products
   - TP image products
   - TP+INT merged image products

-- outputs are comparable to CASA at the level of:
-  - beam size
-  - recovered flux fraction
-  - large-scale structure recovery
+This phase is considered complete in-repo once the above products are produced through the staged API and covered by tests.
+Cross-tool comparison against CASA for beam size, recovered flux fraction, and large-scale structure recovery remains part of the broader parity work described in P2.

 ## P2: Parity, Diagnostics, And Ingestion